-The toll roads have experienced adequate but volatile traffic volumes over the years.
-The five-year compound annual growth rate (CAGR) from 2015 to 2019 for both toll roads was 7.6%.
-However, traffic declined 6.8% as of year-end 2019, driven mainly by the start of operations from line 2 of the Metro, which allows a better transit from the alternative route Vía Domingo Díaz.
+The toll roads have had adequate but volatile traffic volume over the years.
+The five-year compound annual growth rate (CAGR) for 2015-19 for both toll roads was 7.6%.
+However, traffic declined 6.8% as of year-end 2019, driven mainly by the start of operations of line 2 of the metro, which allows for a better transit than the alternative route Domingo Díaz road.

-The coronavirus pandemic is leading to a period of sharp drop in traffic that is expected to continue over the next few months.
-From January to July 2020, traffic declined 50.9% on an accumulated basis with respect to 2019.
-We expect the poor traffic performance to continue over the following months with a gradual recovery toward the end of the year, but not fully.
-We expect traffic and revenue to decline close to 44% in 2020 against 2019, which could lead to operating cash shortfalls.
-However, we recognize that the weak performance will be partially compensated by ENA Master Trust's project finance provisions in the structure and a 5-year grace period for principle payments.
+The pandemic led to a sharp drop in traffic in 2020 because of the mobility restrictions implemented by the Panamanian government.
+In 2020, traffic declined 48.3% on an accumulated basis compared with 2019.
+We expect the poor traffic performance to gradually recover throughout 2021, but not return to 2019 levels.
+We expect traffic and revenue to recover to around 75% in 2021 compared with 2019 levels.
+However, if the recovery is worse than expected, it could lead to operating cash shortfalls.
+The weak performance will be partially compensated by ENA Master's project finance provisions in the structure and a five-year grace period for principal payments.

-The toll road's traffic profile has remained steady despite the ups and downs in volume.
-Around 95% of the transactions in 2019 were related to cars and motorcycles because it is a principal route for commuters in the Panama City metro area.
-We view this traffic composition as a credit positive because commuter traffic is a more reliable source of toll revenue than commercial traffic, which is more susceptible to changes in economic conditions.
+The toll road's traffic profile has remained steady despite the fluctuations in volume.
+Around 95% of the traffic in 2019 was from cars and motorcycles because it is a principal route for commuters in the Panama City metro area.
+In 2020, the composition changed slightly with an increase in heavy vehicles, mostly because of the mobility restrictions in Panama.
+This traffic composition is credit positive because commuter traffic is a more reliable source of toll revenue than commercial traffic, which is more susceptible to changes in economic conditions.

-Exhibit 2 Revenue share by type of vehicle for 2019
+Exhibit 4 Revenue share by type of vehicle for 2020